-These cookies are so fun, plus you can adapt the color depending on the holiday.
+These cookies are so fun, plus you can adapt the colour depending on the holiday.
 Obviously, these ones are ready for Valentine’s Day.

-In the stores, you see those slice and bake cookies with the terrible ingredients.
+In the stores, you see those slice and bake cookies with terrible ingredients.
 Now, you can have the same slice and bake fun without ruining your gut!
-My virtual friend Becky from Quinoa & Cookies developed this recipe and I adapted it a little with booze!
+My virtual friend Becky from Quinoa & Cookies developed this Gluten-free Swirl Cookies Recipe, and I adapted it a little with booze!
 Although it’s gluten-free, you probably can sub the gluten-free baking mix for whole wheat pastry flour.

-In both the extract and the amaretto, the almond flavouring in this cookie recipe always shines through.
+In both the extract and the amaretto, the almond flavouring in this Gluten-free Swirl Cookies Recipe always shines through.
 While they seem to be hard to make, they are not!
-I like to use natural food coloring, so I used a combination of things.
+I like to use natural food colouring, so I used a combination of things.
 I combined my Activz Beet Powder and some rosehip syrup I bought from a local store.
 It’s vegan and vegetarian friendly.
 You can find it on Amazon here.
 I’m playing with using it as a filling in some of my goodies!

-There are a few steps in this recipe, but don’t be intimidated!
+There are a few steps in this Gluten-free Swirl Cookies Recipe, but don’t be intimidated!
 It’s not so bad once you get started!

 Lightly adapted from Quinoa & Cookies